 What does it all mean?

-Despite some of these comments questioning the car companies’ legitimacy, the sentiment still remains dominantly positive and people seem to be accepting of these new EV models.
+Despite some of these comments questioning the car companies’ legitimacy, the sentiment still remains dominantly positive.
+What’s more, people seem to be accepting of these new electric vehicle models.

-However, one can’t help but wonder if acceptance and enthusiasm are enough to raise EV sales and change the direction of the automotive industry?
+However, one can’t help but wonder if acceptance and enthusiasm are enough to raise EV sales?
+Are they enough to change the direction of the automotive industry and marketing?

-So far, the EV car buyers were few and far between.
+Until 2020 the electric vehicle buyers were few and far between.
 In 2019 carmakers sold a little more than 300,000 electric vehicles in the US, which is less than in 2018.
+However, the global sales of electric vehicles accelerated in 2020.
+The sales increased by 43%, coming up to more than 3 million – even when the overall car sales decreased during the coronavirus pandemic.
+As The Guardian reported:

 Marketing requirements are more sophisticated now than ever and rely on big data inputs and variable processes.
 Without altering processes, marketing teams stand to drown in that influx, a disaster they can only really avoid by implementing the correct tools.